Ragazzi is looking for boys who love to sing

 Ragazzi offers a complete musical education.
 The program is designed to take boys as young as five from their first taste of choral singing through a full course of choral/vocal instruction.
 Boys from all walks of life enjoy the opportunity to participate in this unparalleled learning experience.

-- Find new friendships
+• Find new friendships

-- Improve social skills and self-esteem, and
+• Improve social skills and self-esteem

-- Develop an appreciation of music that will last a lifetime!
+• Develop an appreciation of music that will last a lifetime

-More reasons to choose Ragazzi Boys Chorus
+Here are some more reasons to choose Ragazzi Boys Chorus.

-My audition was fun.
-At first I was nervous, but everyone was really nice.
+"My audition was fun.
+At first I was nervous, but everyone was really nice."

-prospective chorister, age 7
+First-time chorister, age 7